Anderson acceleration for a regularized Bingham model: Numerical Experiments

 Figure \ref{contours} shows the growth of rigid region (white) as the value of yield stress $\taus$ increases.
 When the rigid region enlarges, the yielded (fluid) region (shaded) remains close to the lid.
 These results agree well with those in \cite{MZ01,O09,BE1980}.

-\subsection{3D Driven Cavity}
+\subsection{3D driven cavity}

 We now test the Anderson accelerated Picard iteration for regularized Bingham equations on the 3D lid-driven cavity.
 In this problem, the domain is the unit cube, there is no forcing $ (\blf = {\bf 0}) $, and homogeneous Dirichlet boundary conditions are enforced on all walls and $\bu=(1,0,0)^T$ on the moving lid.
 We compute with $(P_2,P_1)$ elements on Alfeld split tetrahedral meshes with 134,457 total degrees of freedom (dof) weighted towards the boundary using a Chebychev grid before tetrahedralizing.
-We test our scheme with varying $m$, regularization parameter $\eps$, and yield stress $\taus$.
-Our stopping criteria is residual $\|D(\bu_k-G(\bu_k))\|\leq 10^{-5}$ or 500 iterations.
+We test our scheme with varying $m$, regularization parameter $\eps$, and yield stress $\taus$. { Initial guess $\bu_0$ satisfies the boundary condition of the problem and $\bu_0=0$ everywhere else in the domain.} Our stopping criteria is residual $\|D(\bu_k-G(\bu_k))\|\leq 10^{-5}$ or 500 iterations.

-Figure \ref{iterationsml4} illustrates the positive impact of AA on convergence for different value of $\taus$ and $m$.
-As $\taus$ increases, number of iterations grows since the rigid zones become larger and may completely block the flow when $\taus$ is sufficiently large.
+{ Figure \ref{iterationsml4} illustrates the positive impact of AA on convergence for different value of $\taus$ and $m$.} As $\taus$ increases, number of iterations grows since the rigid zones become larger and may completely block the flow when $\taus$ is sufficiently large.
 For smaller values of $\eps$, more iterations are required; however, using AA reduces the iteration counts significantly and enables convergence even with larger values of $\taus$.

-In figure \ref{centerlines3d}, we compare centerline x-velocities when $\eps=10^{-4}$ for varying $\taus=1, 2, 5$ and $10$ (i.e. growing rigid zones) and obtain good agreement with those found in \cite{VBL03} with P1/P1 stabilized elements and \cite{O09} with a finite difference method.
+In Figure \ref{centerlines3d}, we compare centerline x-velocities when $\eps=10^{-4}$ for varying $\taus=1, 2, 5$ and $10$ (i.e. growing rigid zones) and obtain good agreement with those found in \cite{VBL03} with P1/P1 stabilized elements and \cite{O09} with a finite difference method.